Government of Nazi Germany: Working towards the Führer

 On 30 January 1933, President Paul von Hindenburg appointed Hitler as Chancellor of Germany.
-This event is known as the Machtergreifung (seizure of power).
+This event is known as the Machtergreifung.
 In the following months, the Nazi Party used a process termed Gleichschaltung (co-ordination) to rapidly bring all aspects of life under control of the party.
 All civilian organisations, including agricultural groups, volunteer organisations, and sports clubs, had their leadership replaced with Nazi sympathisers or party members.
 By July 1933, all other political parties had been banned or had dissolved themselves, and the Law Against the Formation of Parties declared the Nazis the only legal party.
-Virtually the only organisations not controlled by the NSDAP were the army and the churches.
+Virtually the only organisations not controlled by the Nazi Party were the army and the churches.
 When President Hindenburg died in August 1934, the Law Concerning the Head of State of the German Reich merged the offices of Reich President and Chancellor and conferred the position on Hitler, who thus also became head of state and Supreme Commander of the Armed Forces.
 By 1939, party membership was compulsory for all civil service officials.
-Hitler ruled Germany autocratically by asserting the Führerprinzip (leader principle), which called for absolute obedience of all subordinates.
+Hitler ruled Germany autocratically by asserting the Führerprinzip, which called for absolute obedience of all subordinates.
 He viewed the government structure as a pyramid, with himself at the apex.
 Rank in the party was not determined by elections; positions were filled through appointment by those of higher rank.
 The Nazi Party used propaganda to develop a cult of personality around Hitler.

 Top officials reported to Hitler and followed his policies, but they had considerable autonomy.
 Officials were expected to "work towards the Führer" – to take the initiative in promoting policies and actions in line with his wishes and the goals of the Nazi Party, without Hitler having to be involved in the day-to-day running of the country.
 He often deferred making decisions, avoided clear delegation and allowed subordinates to compete with one another, especially in the pre-war years.
 The government was not a coordinated, co-operating body, but rather a disorganised collection of factions led by members of the party elite who struggled to amass power and gain the Führer's favour.

 The system of government was formed whereby leading Nazi officials were forced to interpret Hitler's speeches, remarks and writings on government policies and turn them into programs and legislation.
 Hitler typically did not give written orders; instead he communicated them verbally, or had them conveyed through his close associate, Martin Bormann.
 He entrusted Bormann with his paperwork, appointments, and personal finances; Bormann used his position to control the flow of information and access to Hitler.
 Hitler's cabinet never met after 1938, and he discouraged his ministers from meeting independently.

 Hitler's leadership style was to give contradictory orders to his subordinates and to place them into positions where their duties and responsibilities overlapped with those of others, to have "the stronger one [do] the job".
 In this way, Hitler fostered distrust, competition, and infighting among his subordinates to consolidate and maximise his own power.